deelipvenkat/Match_Lstm_Pytorch/README.md

 |Match-lstm(b) | 68.66%   | 55.54%  |

 * (b) refers to the boundary model in match-lstm, where the start/end index of the answer in the passage is predicted.
+* The model was evaluated on squad v1.0 dev set.
 ## References

 [Wang, S., & Jiang, J. (2016).
 Machine comprehension using match-lstm and answer pointer. arXiv preprint arXiv:1608.07905.](https://arxiv.org/abs/1608.07905)